riverscuomo/cuomputer/README.md

 ## RUN

-`py.main.py` in the top level directory
+`py main.py` in the top level directory

 ## Debug